janaom/Streaming-Pipeline-on-GCP/README.md

   - It defines a callback function that is called whenever a message is received.
 In this case, the function simply prints the received message.
   - The subscriber is set up to continuously listen for messages from the subscription using the callback function.
   - The script enters an infinite loop with a 60-second delay between iterations to keep the subscriber listening for new messages.

+## Summary
+In summary, the project involves publishing messages to a Pub/Sub topic, processing those messages using Apache Beam, and subscribing to a different topic to consume and perform actions on the processed messages.